boseabhishek/i-walk-into-a-nosql-bar/README.md

 > Feature: User tracks gamers and their scores for a mobile gaming application

-> Scenario: User requests scores by gamer's id
+> Scenario: User requests scores by gamer's id and game title

         - Given there are multiple gamers with game title they have played
             - And the respective scores